 Kudzu is used in traditional medicine to treat common colds.
 Kudzu may reduce inflammation and pain in animals when used in combination with other herbs.
 However, clinical data are lacking.

-- Neck or Eye pain
+Neck or eye pain

 Kudzu may reduce inflammation and pain in animals when used in combination with other herbs.

-- You have hypersensitive to kudzu.
+You have hypersensitivity to kudzu.

 Kudzu is a botanical used in Chinese medicine to treat alcoholism, menopausal symptoms, diabetes mellitus, fever, common cold, and neck or eye pain.
 There are several species of Kudzu and both the flowers and root extract are used for their medicinal properties.
-Isoflavones, the major components of kudzu, are thought responsible for the beneficial effects.
+Isoflavones, the major components of kudzu, are thought to be responsible for the beneficial effects.